-At the May 2012 Annual Meeting of Stockholders, the Company's 2011 compensation was approved by 83% of the shares present and entitled to vote.
+At the May 2013 Annual Meeting of Stockholders, the Company's 2012 compensation was approved by 86% of the shares present and entitled to vote.

-The Company's compensation program has the following additional features for further alignment with best practices:
+The Company's compensation program has the following features for alignment with best practices:

-- No pledging or hedging of Company stock; - Caps on maximum awards with appropriate balance between long-term and short-term objectives; - A clawback policy; and - Requirements that directors and executive officers own specified amounts of the Company's stock.
+- No pledging or hedging of Company stock; - Caps on maximum awards with appropriate balance between long-term and short-term objectives; - Equity awards do not receive dividends until all performance conditions and time vesting requirements have been satisfied.
+Dividends declared prior to the satisfaction of all requirements are accrued but not paid until the shares vest.
+If a portion of the award is forfeited, the accrued dividends on that portion will also be forfeited; - A clawback policy; - Requirements that directors and executive officers own specified amounts of the Company's stock; and - No excise tax gross ups for executive officers or outside directors in the event of a change in control.